janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 ----

-## CLIENT : Configuration the SSH Client (Client Machine on any network)
+## Client Setup: Configuration the SSH Client (Client Machine on any network)

 On the PC you're connecting **from** (your remote client or there pc on different networks), you need to install `cloudflared` and configure your SSH client to use it as a proxy.